How do I repay my federal student loans and still pay my bills?

 Understand the “Quick Fix” Options of Deferment and Forbearance

-If your new job starts in six months or if you have an unpaid internship or if you are unemployed, still in school or experiencing economic hardship, you can apply to have payments on your federal student loans deferred for up to three years.
+If your new job starts in six months or if you have an unpaid internship, are unemployed, are still in school, or experiencing economic hardship, you can apply to have payments on your federal student loans deferred for up to three years.

-For subsidized Stafford loans (provided to students who demonstrate financial need) the government will pay the interest on the loans during deferment.
+For subsidized Stafford loans (provided to students who demonstrate financial need), the government will pay the interest on the student loans during deferment.

 Interest on unsubsidized Stafford loans will accrue during deferment.
 If you don’t qualify for deferment, then you still might be eligible for forbearance, which allows you to put off payments for up to three years.

-It’s harder to qualify for deferment than it is for forbearance because in forbearance you will still have to pay interest that accrues.
+It’s harder to qualify for deferment than forbearance because you will still have to pay interest that accrues in forbearance.

 Understand How Important It Is to Start Paperwork Early

-It’s important that you continue to make full payments until you’re notified otherwise.
-It takes longer for income based repayment paperwork to get processed and doesn’t take as long for deferment and forbearance because the latter two are temporary relief from loan payments.
+You must continue to make full payments until you’re notified otherwise.
+It takes longer for income-based repayment paperwork to get processed and doesn’t take as long for deferment and forbearance because the latter two are temporary relief from loan payments.

-Whereas income based repayments could be a longer term, depending upon how long you are in that job and making that salary.
+Whereas income-based repayments could be longer-term, depending upon how long you are in that job and making that salary.

-It’s important to look at forbearance and deferment as short-term fixes and not long-term—that’s why it’s essential to file for these right away, while you’re looking for a job.
+It’s essential to look at forbearance and deferment as short-term fixes and not long-term—that’s why it’s vital to file for these right away while you’re looking for a job.

 Understand the Option of Extending the Payment Term